AndreiMaikov/OM_shipping--SQL/Readme.md

 The **staff_regular_availability** table stores each employee’s individual weekly schedule (which can be different for different employees).
 The following is supported:
 - the availability of the employee can vary from day to day during the week;
 - several time intervals of availability within a day are possible for one employee;
-- the employee can be temporarily unavailable for a given interval (indicated by ...).
+- the employee can be temporarily unavailable for a given interval (indicated by the Boolean flag in the type column).

 The **blocked_periods** table contains information regarding planned periods when each user will be unavailable,
 	such as vacations, leaves for medical reasons,